valory-xyz/open-autonomy/docs/guides/scaffolding.md

 ## Using the scaffold tool: step-by-step instructions

-Before starting this guide, ensure that your machine satisfies the [framework requirements](./quick_start.md#requirements) and that you have followed the [setup instructions](./quick_start.md#setup).
+Before starting this guide, ensure that your machine satisfies the framework requirements and that you have followed the [set up guide](./set_up.md).
 As a result you should have a Pipenv workspace folder.

 1. **Create an empty agent.** Use the {{open_autonomy}} CLI to create an empty agent as follows:
     ```bash